 Cluster Sets are sets with built-in, intraset rest periods allowing for more weight, reps, and total volume lifted.
 Let’s say you are doing4 sets of 6 repetitions, you would perform 4 sets of 2+2+2 repetitions with 30-second intraset rest.
 The interset is a rest in the middle of a set.

 Drop Sets are another popular gym favor.
 This technique uses progressively decreasing weight after no more repetitions can be performed.
-The person lifting can only rest as needed (while keeping safe) and while weight is being changed.
+The person lifting can only rest as needed (while keeping safe) and while the weight is being changed.
 For example, say you are doing a chest machine press with a heavyweight.
 You would perform as many reputations as you could.
 From there you would decrease the weight and then repeat.
-The goal is to keep going for as many desired drop sets as you programed or there is weight.
+The goal is to keep going for as many desired drop sets as you programmed or there is weight.

 Stripping is a form of drop set with a loaded barbell with two spotters, that are needed.
 After performing as many reps as possible, the two spotters remove weight simultaneously from each side of the barbell, while it is still unracked.
 The lifter then performs additional reps.